International Education Market Insights

 Our ESMs are based in strategic locations across the Victorian Government Trade and Investment (VGTI) office network to provide expert advice and support to Victorian education and training providers to access new opportunities and grow international business development activities.

+It’s time to rethink, re-evaluate and reshape strategies and activities.
 Successful vision planning now will enable Victorian education providers to differentiate themselves in the China market and lay a solid foundation for recovery.
+With so much ongoing uncertainty, it is important to create academic programs which combine the best of in-person and online learning.

-There continue to be opportunities in Japan as an education market despite the challenges of recent months.
+There continues to be opportunities in Japan as an education market despite the challenges of recent months, with students and universities still valuing English and international study experiences.
+The Japanese Government is beginning to ease various restrictions and implement an economic stimulus package.

 Middle East, Africa and Turkey